The Clear Edge

 Step 4: New Success Metrics

-Transitioning identity requires transitioning what you measure.
-The old metrics validated operator success.
-The new metrics validate CEO success.
+Transitioning identity means changing what you measure.
+The old metrics rewarded operator success; the new metrics need to reward CEO success.

 Old operator metrics: